MicrosoftDocs/VBA-Docs/api/Excel.QueryTable.WebDisableDateRecognition.md

 ## Example

-This example turns off date recognition so that Web page data that resembles dates is imported as text.
+This example turns off date recognition so that web page data that resembles dates is imported as text.
 The example then refreshes the query table.

 ```vb